Calculating Combustion Air

 Combustion Air will be Required

-Now, lets add other areas.
+Now, let's add other areas.
 If there would not be a door on the mechanical room we could pull air from all these other areas until we encounter a door.
 They would all be included in the calculation.

 Now let's do the math on these areas.

 You can see, even with all these areas we still need combustion air to satisfy the national code for combustion air.
 Remember this calculation assumes no door on the mechanical room.
 If there is a louvered door, can it bring in enough air from these other areas?
 Since are assuming there are doors at each end of the hallway we still would be short.
 The better application would be to bring combustion air from outdoors.
-When bringing air from the outside you only need to bring in the balance of what you need.
+When bringing air from the outide you only need to bring in the balance of what you need.
 When in direct communication with the outdoors you need 1 sq in of free space for every 4000 btu's.
 This would mean a hole cut through the wall and a grille installed.
 See below for other calculations.
 When you determine the total appliance input divide this by 4000 to get square inches of free area required.
-In our above example we have a total input of 170,000 btu's divided by 4000 equals 42.5 sq inches of free inches.
-For ease of explanation, we will round this up to 50 sq. in. this sounds like easy to determine a grille size.
+In our above example we have a total input of 170,000 btus divided by 4000 equals 42.5 sq inches of free inches.
+For ease of explanation, we will round this up to 50 sq. in.
+This sounds easy to determine a grille size.
 10" x 5" - 50 sq in.
 It is not as easy as that.
-We are talking about free area of the grille face.
+We are talking about the free area of the grille face.
 The manufacturers of the grilles will have charts for free area.

 When we look at the differences of free inches from metal grilles to wooden grilles and some of these decorative grilles may vary a lot.
 The grilles could lose 15% to 70% of free area.